Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Introduction

-In this paper, we analyze possible intended interpretations of the output probabilities of LMs and their relationship to training and inference strategies.
-We formally define the distinctions between the tasks of source distribution estimation, target distribution estimation, and response prediction (\cref{sec:estimation_prediction}).
-We discuss different training and inference settings for LMs (\cref{sec:strategies}) and how different settings are appropriate for different use cases (\cref{sec: use_cases}).
-We analyze how different inference strategies affect the expected output distributions (\cref{sec: analysis}).
-We show that many works implicitly assume equality between the distributions in the different use cases, thereby positing unwarranted claims (\cref{sec:misconceptions}).
-We conclude with a call for caution when relying on probabilistic interpretations of LLM outputs (\cref{sec:discussion}).
+The paper mirrors the conceptual transition from words to world and its implications: First, we formally define the distinctions between the tasks of source distribution estimation, target distribution estimation, and response prediction (\cref{sec:estimation_prediction}).
+We then discuss different training and inference settings for LMs (\cref{sec:strategies}) and how they fit different use cases, in terms of corresponding formal tasks (\cref{sec: use_cases}).
+We present a probabilistic analysis of how different settings and inference strategies affect the expected output distributions, matching the different tasks (\cref{sec: analysis}).
+Establishing the distinction between the seemingly similar tasks, we show that many works implicitly assume equality between the distributions in the different use cases, thereby ignoring the pitfalls on the way to world probabilities (\cref{sec:misconceptions}).
+We conclude by discussing research directions for improving world modeling (\cref{sec:discussion}).